sjanefullerton/Spotify-Analysis/README.md

 # Spotify-Analysis
+**48.pdf** is summary report of findings.

-A deep dive into Spotify’s musical landscape.
-Applied Machine Learning working on group 48 Spotify project.
+Applied Machine Learning working on group 48 Spotify project: conducted a deep dive into Spotify’s musical landscape.